AdrianVollmer/PowerHub/README.md

 PowerHub has two mandatory arguments: the first is the callback host (can be an IP address) and the second is either `--auth <user>:<pass>` or `--no-auth`.
 The latter disables basic authentication which is *not recommended*.
-This hostname is used by the stager to download the payload.
+This host name is used by the stager to download the payload.
 If the callback port or path differ from the default, it can also be changed.